kyma-project/kyma-environment-broker/docs/03-01-service-description.md

 ## Trial plan

-The trial plan allows you to install an SKR on Azure, AWS, or GCP.
+The trial plan allows you to install Kyma runtime on Azure, AWS, or GCP.
 The plan assumptions are as follows:
-- the SKR is uninstalled after 14 days and the Kyma cluster is deprovisioned after this time.
+- Kyma runtime is uninstalled after 14 days and the Kyma cluster is deprovisioned after this time.
-- It's possible to provision only one SKR per global account.
+- It's possible to provision only one Kyma runtime per global account.

 To reduce the costs, the trial plan skips one of the [provisioning steps](./03-03-runtime-operations.md#provisioning):